 Formal Competitive: If the authorizing statute or approved state plan requires a grant competition, eligible applicants must follow a formal competitive application process.
 Formal competitive grants are announced in the Texas Register as well as via email bulletins.
-For a calendar of upcoming formal competitive grants, visit Competitive Grant Dates.

 Letter of Interest (LOI): In other circumstances, a more informal letter of interest process is followed.
 The goal of the LOI process is to make it easier for applicants to apply for grant funding while maintaining competition for funding.
 The amount of competitive funds awarded to each grantee depends on the number of applicants that are eligible for funding and on the total amount of grant funds available.
 The competitive process is strictly defined and monitored to ensure fairness and consistency.
 For LOI grants, TEA contacts eligible applicants directly or via email bulletins to alert them to the availability of grant funding.